-Janus Henderson Group plc (JHG) Q1 2020 Earnings Call Transcript
+Janus Henderson Group PLC (JHG) Q1 2020 Earnings Call Transcript

 John Dunn -- Evercore ISI -- Analyst

-Got you.
-And then on the investment, were there in the quarter, are there any investment strategies that stood out as causing kind of the deterioration in investment performance and any ones that I know it's super early days, but maybe that a position to inflect back get you back to where you were in that kind of top quartile overall performance?
+Gotcha.
+And then on the investment, in the quarter, are there any investment strategies that stood out as causing kind of the deterioration in investment performance and any ones that -- I know it's super early days, but maybe that a position to inflect back or get you back to where you were in that kind of top-quartile overall performance?

 Operator